willfaught/willfaught.github.io/content/blog/2015-01-21-the-subtle-art-of-not-giving-a-fuck.md

 ---
 date: '2015-01-21T11:43:19-08:00'
 link: http://markmanson.net/not-giving-a-fuck
-title: The Subtle Art of Not Giving a Fuck
+title: The Subtle Art Of Not Giving A Fuck
 ---

 Mark Manson on not giving a fuck: